The Most Relevant Reviews or the Highest Quality Reviews?

-For example, a table of IDF values is generated for all product reviews; a table is generated for all product provider reviews, and so forth.
+For example, a table of IDF values is generated for all product reviews, a table is generated for all product provider reviews, and so forth.
 That is, the set of texts used for determining the table of IDF values for product reviews are all product reviews in the reviews repository; the set of texts used for determining the table of IDF values for product provider reviews are all product provider reviews in the reviews repository, and so forth.

 Each subject type has its own IDF values table because words that are valuable in reviews for one subject type may not be as valuable in reviews for another subject type.

 If the reviews include ratings, those might be used to cluster the reviews.
-So, something reviewed might have 8 ratings from 5 stars to 3.6 stars, indicating a positive review.
+Something reviewed might have 8 ratings from 5 stars to 3.6 stars, indicating a positive review.
 It might also have 3 ratings between 1 star and 2.3, indicating a negative review.
 And it might have 5 ratings between 3.5 stars and 2.4 stars, indicating a neutral review.
-Since there are more reviews in the positive range, a review or 2 might be selected from amongst those positive reviews to display, using the kinds of “quality” criteria above.
+Since there are more reviews in the positive range, a review or 2 might be selected from those positive reviews to display, using the kinds of “quality” criteria above.

-The patent filing is:
+The most relevant reviews patent is:

 Selecting High Quality Reviews for Display